 Click to download the WCSSF Code of Conduct.

 Click to download the WCSSF Code of Conduct for Team Officials.
-All Team Officials need to sign this.

 The WCSSF is an interclub competitive league designed to provide the Select Soccer Player (9U-19U/High School) a competitive experience, while focusing on equitable fair play and good sportsmanship while providing a venue for the players to have fun.